Top Revenue Cycle Outsourcing Myths—Exposed

 In this 5-part blog series, we explore the most common myths around working with a partner for revenue cycle management—and offer practical tips for gaining the most from your investment.
 Read our first blog, addressing why seamless integration of multiple solutions isn’t impossible, here, and our second blog here, combating the myth of an inevitable lack of communication in RCM partnerships.

 Outsourcing Partners Provide RCM Support Beyond Billing

 One of the biggest misconceptions around outsourcing revenue cycle management (RCM) is that third-party services only support billing.
 But a true revenue cycle partner digs deeper, seeking to fully understand your business from front to back—and offering proactive suggestions on ways to drive greater value and improve your bottom line.With two-thirds of healthcare providers seeking help optimizing existing RCM technologies, it’s important to identify what your practice hopes to accomplish from a partnership providing RCM support.
 The following are three key characteristics of a true RCM partnership that organizations should keep in mind.

 A true RCM partner examines the entire claims lifecycle.

 It’s important to ask key questions to determine what the main cause of financial frustration is.
 For example, what are the root causes of denials—and where are dollars typically lost?
 The ideal partner not only will work your denials, but also will educate your team on how to prevent them.
 This extends the value of the partnership by boosting your team’s skills and positioning your practice to optimize processes for long-term financial health.

 The ideal partner understands the art and science of coding—and helps you leverage this knowledge.

-The best RCM partners are an extension of your team.
+The best RCM support comes from partners that serve as an extension of your team.

 Talk to Us